| China, with a recorded history of 5,000

 is of various types and has a wide range of uses that makes it

 favored by people throughout the entire world.
+Chinese Lanterns are to some extent

 the symbol of the country's extensive festival culture.
 With